qisforq/weatherornot/README.md

 >

 To run locally use:
-npm run rect-dev
+- npm run rect-dev
-npm run server-dev
+- npm run server-dev

 Get keys for
-Darksky API
+- Darksky API
-Google Directions API
+- Google Directions API
-Google Geolocator API
+- Google Geolocator API
-NOTE: Google Autocomplete key is in client - should be moved to backend
+- NOTE: Google Autocomplete key is in client - should be moved to backend

 ## Requirements

-TBD

 ## Development